mkiuzzal01/mkiuzzal01/README.md

 ## 👨‍💻 About Me

-I'm a **Full-Stack Developer** who enjoys building modern web applications and exploring new technologies.
+I'm a **Full-Stack Developer** focused on building modern and scalable web applications.

-My main focus is the **MERN stack**, where I work on creating responsive interfaces, efficient backend systems, and scalable web solutions.
-I enjoy turning ideas into practical products and continuously improving my development workflow.
+My main stack is **MERN (MongoDB, Express, React, Node.js)**, and I enjoy turning ideas into practical products with clean and maintainable code.

-I'm always interested in learning new tools, improving my problem-solving skills, and collaborating on meaningful projects.
+I’m continuously improving my skills, exploring new technologies, and working on projects that solve real problems.

 ---

-## 🚀 What I'm Working On
+## 🚀 Current Focus

-- Building projects using **React, Next.js, and Node.js**
+- Building web apps with **React, Next.js, and Node.js**
-- Deepening my knowledge of **backend architecture**
+- Improving **backend architecture and API design**
-- Practicing **data structures and problem solving**
+- Practicing **data structures & problem solving**
-- Exploring new tools that improve development productivity
+- Learning new tools that improve development workflow

 ---